Vpeddawad/Trivago-Selenium-Automation-Task/README.md

 #### Application tests

-* src/test/resources/Features : create a structure in order to have all the features of a page in the same folder.
+* src/test/resources/Features : Create a structure in order to have all the features of a page in the same folder.
-* src/test/java/resources: drivers are kept here .
+* src/test/java/resources: Drivers are kept here .
-* src/test/java/runner:  here you have the classes to run the tests ends with Test
+* src/test/java/runner:  Here you have the classes to run the tests ends with Test
-* src/test/java/stepDefinitions: create a StepDef per Feature, and follow the same package structure as the related feature
+* src/test/java/stepDefinitions: Create a StepDef per Feature, and follow the same package structure as the related feature

 ## Configuration
 * This is a mavan project, you can import it from your  IDE as mavan project.
 * To verify that all is up to date with dependencies and test compilation, execute the
 * mvn clean
-* mnv build
+* mvn build

 ### How to build and execute the tests?
         1. To run from an Eclipse IDE using JUnit, right click on TrivagoSearchRunnerTest.java -> Select Run As -> JUnit Test